ionic-team/ionic-docs/src/pages/appflow/quickstart/deploy.md

 </blockquote>

-Once you've got a successful build you can assign it to the same channel you configured the Appflow SDK to listen to when you installed it by clicking the `Assign to channel` button in the top left of the build detail page or clicking the `Assign to channel` icon on the build in the `Deploy > Builds` tab and selecting the channel from the dropdown.
+Once you've got a successful build you can assign it to the same channel you configured the Appflow SDK to listen to when you installed it by clicking the `Assign to channel` button in the top right of the build detail page or clicking the `Assign to channel` icon on the build in the `Deploy > Builds` tab and selecting the channel from the dropdown.